kammitama5/kammitama5.github.io/_posts/2022-08-05-Friday-August-5th.md

 on strategies to answer the question “How does the Price of Anarchy translate to network congestion given the particular limitations of the Lightning Network?” as part of the [Summer of Bitcoin](https://www.summerofbitcoin.org/) programme.
-Coincidentally, I had originally been planning to work on a project involving ledgers and hash functions in a more protocol coding-centric role, but ended up attending a learning session and hearing about the Lightning Network, as well as the fact that it was a research project, which immediately piqued my interest.
+Coincidentally, I had originally been planning to work on a project involving ledgers and merkle trees in a more protocol coding-centric role, but ended up attending a learning session and hearing about the Lightning Network, as well as the fact that it was a research project, which immediately piqued my interest.